teefeh-07/Splitting-Bill/README.md

 For support and questions:
 - Create an issue in the GitHub repository
-- Contact the DineChain Team
+- Contact the SplitBill Team

 ---

-**Built with ❤️ by the DineChain Team**
+**Built with ❤️ by the SpillBill Team**